 I don't know what it is - it looks Victorian, and quite sturdy.
 There are two forts on the islands in the estuary, so perhaps this is something to do with them.
 It doesn't look as though it's in particularly good condition any more though.

 Finsborough Ness has its own slipway, which seems to be mostly decorative now - the access road doesn't look wide enough for particularly big boats, the pathway is a pretty selection of blues, and the winches don't have handles, or cables.

 In the distance, across Short Reach, you can see Kingsnorth Power Station.
 From the end of the slipway (when the tide's out!), you can see Fort Darnet to the east.
 Fort Hoo is hidden behind a huge mound of earth which seems to be being added to Hoo Ness.

 Kingsnorth Power Station in the distance was due to be replaced by a new station within a next few years of this photograph being taken.
-However after a lot of professional protesters protesting about how evil the power station was, the owners decided against replacing it so in 2018 it was demolished with no chance of being replaced.
+However after a lot of professional protesters protesting about how evil the power station was, the owners decided against replacing it so on 22nd March 2018 it was demolished with no chance of being replaced.

 The chimney was 650 feet tall, and was visible from most parts of the Medway Towns.